shiyihe-neko/reVISit_study/public/a-usability-study/assets/task.md

 You will now learn some basic syntax rules for two different data serialization formats and complete several related tasks.
-These tasks include reading data in these formats and answering questions, converting data into specific formats, and modifying data as needed
+These tasks include reading data in these formats and answering questions, converting data into specific formats, and modifying data as needed.

+Notice: Multi-cursor and "Cmd+F" will be disabled during the tasks.